-Bots and Live Chat create more communication options for customers who prefer not to be frustrated by contact centre queues and IVRs
+- Bots and Live Chat create more communication options for customers who prefer not to be frustrated by contact centre queues and IVRs

-With Microsoft Skype for Business/ Teams or CIRCUIT technology – your contact centre can be one of the first contact centres to have Face to Face conversations or chats with the caller/ customer.
+- With MicrosoftTeams or CIRCUIT technology – your contact centre can be one of the first contact centres to have Face to Face conversations or chats with the caller/ customer.
 This will remind the caller that he/she is dealing with a company that is keeping up with the latest technology.

-Call centre agents can be taught to assist with more than just logging a call because of technology change – it drives efficiency and productivity as well as creates the opportunity for agents to grow
+- Call centre agents can be taught to assist with more than just logging a call because of technology change – it drives efficiency and productivity as well as creates the opportunity for agents to grow

-Because of the latest technology, available technicians logging on as Remote Agents can assist in high call volumes
+- Because of the latest technology, available technicians logging on as Remote Agents can assist in high call volumes

 Policies and new practices are ultimately ineffective if the entire organisation isn’t behind it.
 The direction and goals should be clearly understood by everyone in the organisation and they must believe in them too.
 A good idea is only as good as its application, so if the people meant to execute the idea are not on the same page as you, it won't work.